weltschmerzie/expo-tools/README.md

 ## Usage

+### Creating a New App
 1. Open the Command Palette (Ctrl+Shift+P)
 2. Type "Create New Expo App"
 3. Enter your application name
 4. Choose where to create the app (new folder or current workspace)
 5. Wait for the template to be downloaded and customized
 6. Choose whether to install dependencies automatically

+### Running Expo Doctor
+1. Open your Expo project in VSCode
+2. Open the Command Palette (Ctrl+Shift+P)
+3. Type "Run Expo Doctor"
+4. View the diagnostic results in the output panel

 ## Requirements